-You should review your existing application code to make sure that the Oracle Database 18c locale definition files that provide the correct cultural conventions are being used.
-If you are not able to make these necessary code changes to support your applications, you may use the Oracle9i locale definition files that are included in this Oracle Database release.
+You should review your existing application code to make sure that the latest locale definition files that are included in this Oracle Database release are being used.
+If you are not able to make locale-specific code changes to support your applications, then you may use the Oracle9i locale definition files that are included in this Oracle Database release.